St Mary's Priory and Cathedral, Coventry

 The second part of the site is the priory cloisters, which has been transformed into a small park, with seating around a square of trees where the monks once strolled.
 Beside the cloister park is a modern visitor centre, installed as part of a Millennium project to promote Coventry's history and act as a focal point for encouraging tourism.
-Unfortunately recent budget cuts meant that the visitor centre had to close, and as of this writing plans for its future are still uncertain.
+Volunteers give tours of the ruins as well as the undercroft.

 About St Mary's Priory, Coventry